What is a Click Farm?

 There are two types of click farming.
 The first is farming clicks on the farmer’s own website to drive ad revenue.
 The second type is the farming of clicks on a competitor’s ads to consume their advertising budget and leave them vulnerable to being outbid on desirable ad space and PPC ranking.

-Taiwan WeChat click farm in 2017
+Busted: A Taiwan click farm in 2017

 In 2017, authorities discovered a click farm that was generating views and likes on the Chinese social media app WeChat.
 Chinese nationals Wang Dong, Niu Bang, and Ni Wenjin ran the operation with over 400 iPhones and more than 300,000 sim cards.
 Police and military soldiers thought they were busting a fraudulent call center, so they raided the home-based operation and began an investigation.